 - Consider consulting an attorney

-Mistakes to Avoid
+5 Mistakes to Avoid

-To ensure that your small business partnership stays afloat for the long haul, consider this list of common pitfalls that throw upstart partnerships to the wayside:
+To ensure that your small business partnership stays afloat for the long haul, consider these 5 common pitfalls that can throw upstart partnerships to the wayside:

-Partnering Instead of Hiring
+1. Partnering Instead of Hiring

-Not Drafting a Partnership Agreement
+2. Not Drafting a Partnership Agreement

-Jumping Into a General Partnership
+3. Jumping Into a General Partnership

-Lacking an Exit Plan
+4. Lacking an Exit Plan

-Like a prenuptial agreement, an exit agreement sets forth the terms on which you and your partners will walk away from the company in the event of its demise.
+As with a prenuptial agreement, an exit agreement sets forth the terms on which you and your partners will walk away from the company in the event of its demise.
 The exit strategy should be embedded in your partnership agreement and drafted by an attorney, with clauses that allow for partners to buy out other partner’s shares.

-Not Having a Boss
+5. Not Having a Boss

-Leadership is often sorely lacking in even 50/50 partnerships.
-This is why we recommend 70/30 or 60/40 partnership agreements, so there’s a clear business leader who can assume accountability for bookkeeping, maintenance, payroll, and strategic direction.
+Leadership is often sorely lacking in even 50-50 partnerships.
+This is why we recommend 70-30 or 60-40 partnership agreements, so there’s a clear business leader who can assume accountability for bookkeeping, maintenance, payroll and strategic direction.

-The imbalance in duties must be reflected in the initial partnership agreement, which should also include provisions for one partner to buy out the other’s shares should one partner want to leave.
+The imbalance in duties must be reflected in the initial partnership agreement, which should include provisions for one partner to buy out the other’s shares should one partner want to leave.